 A major lesson learned during this period was the need to reform the professional development of teachers.
 In part this is due to the digitalisation of education, which has helped partners to reflect on how face-to-face time in the classroom is being used.
 During this time, education stakeholders started to talk about the quality of professional development and how it can be improved.
 As one interviewee noted: ‘I think that what would be our target for the next continual professional development would be to do the reform of professional development of teachers because this is something that will actually influence education quality in the country’.

 Lastly, a recommendation from the CSO interviewee was to encourage UNICEF to train CSOs and municipalities to organise and advocate better for local education action plans.
 This interviewee suggested that those working with schools, children, and families could sometimes ‘lack the strength to finish what we started’.
 Increased training for system reform at a local level could help to decentralise UNICEF’s activities.

+Serbia country-specific recommendations

+UNICEF Serbia should support the re-design of initial teacher education programmes so that they include a focus on digital and student-centred pedagogies.

+UNICEF Serbia should consider hiring more CO staff who retain institutional memory, rather than short-term consultants.

+UNICEF Serbia should increase its engagement at the municipality level, in addition to central government.

+UNICEF Serbia should consider training CSOs and municipalities so that they can better organise and advocate for local education plans.

 BiH country-specific assessment